I thank SOAS and Valerie Amos for bringing us together this evening.

 The United Nations development system helps governments tackle some of the root causes: poverty, inequality, youth unemployment and the lack of public services, such as health and education.

-Right now, United Nations Agencies are supporting national governments in implementing the 2030 Agenda for Sustainable Development – the world’s shared blueprint for peace, prosperity, dignity for all, but also a powerful antidote as such to some of the causes of terrorism.
+Right now, United Nations Agencies are supporting national governments in implementing the 2030 Agenda for Sustainable Development – the world’s shared blueprint for peace, prosperity, dignity for all, but also a powerful antidote to some of the causes of terrorism.

 Third, investment in young people must be a major element of any prevention strategy.
 Most new recruits to terrorist organizations are between 17 and 27 years old.